Why Don't We Fall in Love: Remixes

-The official remix features rapper Ludacris who is also in the CD single and the Japanese edition of the album.
-There is also a remix called the "Roc-A-Fella Remix" that features Dipset rapper Cam'Ron; another remix also produced by Rich Harrison called the "Richcraft Remix" has new verses by Amerie and a new instrumental.
-This remix would later appear on her next album Touch as a bonus track for the U.S. and Japanese editions.
+The official remix features rapper Ludacris who is also in the CD single and the Japanese edition of the album All I Have.
+There is also a remix called the "Roc-A-Fella Remix" that features Dipset rapper Cam'ron; another remix also produced by Rich Harrison called the "Richcraft Remix" has new verses by Amerie and a new instrumental.
+This remix would later appear on her next album Touch in 2005.